 Andrew is instructed regularly in Family Law Act proceedings and private Children Act proceedings.

-- During pupillage, he was instructed as second counsel in a 5-day final hearing where the local authority alleged that the mother’s overprotectiveness delayed the child’s development.
+Andrew has appeared in Family Law Act and private Children Act proceedings.
+During pupillage, he was instructed as second counsel in a 5-day final hearing in care proceedings where the local authority alleged that the mother’s overprotectiveness delayed the child’s development.

-Andrew has a niche interest in litigation arising under the Solicitors Act 1974:
+Andrew has a niche interest in litigation arising from disputes between barristers, solicitors and their clients:

-- During pupillage, he represented a firm of solicitors to successfully recover unpaid fees from a former client.
-The trial dealt with issues about the validity of statute bills and the court’s approach to assessing the reasonableness of a solicitor’s fees under the Act and at common law.
+- During pupillage, he represented a solicitor’s firm to successfully recover unpaid fees from a former client.
+The trial dealt with issues about the validity of statute bills and the court’s approach to assessing a solicitor’s fees under the Act and at common law.

-- During the non-practising part of his pupillage, Andrew assisted with drafting the skeleton argument in Santers Solicitors Limited v Law Society [2024] EWHC 3003 (Ch).
-This is thought to be the 1st successful application under Schedule 1 of the Act to withdraw an intervention notice against a solicitor (assisting John McLinden KC and John Critchley).
+- During the non-practising part of his pupillage, Andrew assisted with the skeleton argument for Santers Solicitors Limited v Law Society [2024] EWHC 3003 (Ch).
+This is thought to be the 1st successful application to withdraw an intervention notice made by the Solicitors Regulation Authority against a solicitor (assisting John McLinden KC and John Critchley).

 Ecclesiastical law